Time-Space Trade-Offs for Computing Euclidean Minimum Spanning Trees: Computing the Relative Neighborhood Graph

-Therefore, after $\lceil n/s \rceil$ steps, we are left with at most six candidate neighbors for each site in $Q$.
-As mentioned above, for a pair $u\in Q, v\in V$, if $v$ is not among the candidate neighbors of $u$, then at some point in the construction there was a site witnessing that the lens of $u$ and $v$ is non-empty.
-Therefore, only the sites which are in the set of candidate neighbors can define edges of $\RNG(V)$.
-However, all the candidate neighbors are not necessarily the neighbors in $\RNG(V)$ of sites in $Q$.
+After $\lceil n/s \rceil$ steps we are left with at most six candidate neighbors for each site in $Q$.
+As mentioned above, for a pair $p\in Q, r\in S$, if $r$ is not among the candidate neighbors of $p$, then, at some point in the construction, there was an \emph{obstructing} site inside the lens of $p$ and $r$.
+Therefore, only the candidate neighbors can define edges of $\RNG(S)$, but not necessarily all of them.
+See Figure~\ref{fig:extra-neighbors} for an example.

-To obtain the edges of $\RNG(V)$ incident to the sites of $Q$, we take each site in $Q$ and its corresponding neighbors in $N_{\lceil n/s \rceil}$.
-Then, we go again through the entire set $V = V_1\cup \ldots \cup V_{\lceil n/s\rceil}$ in batches of size $s$: for each $u\in Q$, we test the at most six candidate neighbors in $N_{\lceil n/s \rceil}$ against all elements of the current batch to test the empty-lens property.
-After going through all sites, the candidates that maintained the empty-lens property throughout define the edges of $\RNG(V)$ incident to the sites of $Q$.
-Since we use $O(s\log s)$ time per step, and since there are $\lceil n/s\rceil$ steps, the total running time is $O(n\log s)$ using $O(s)$ words of workspace. \end{proof}